 Others are more aware of the goal of the currency.
 "I buy locally anyway," Laura told DW.
 "It keeps the money generated in the city inside the city, rather than to see it go to multinational firms."

 Besides being legal tender in hundreds of shops and businesses, employees of Bristol City Council can opt to be paid in the local currency.
-Most notably, the former Mayor George Ferguson was paid his entire salary in Bristol pounds, from 2012 to 2016.
+Most notably, former Mayor George Ferguson's entire salary was paid in Bristol pounds, from 2012 to 2016.

 An inspiration for new forms of city to country relations

 The creators of the Bristol pound claim it helped the city to win the titles of European Green Capital in 2015 and researcher Coco Kanters, who has been studying community currencies since 2013, says it has become the "largest and most institutionalized [local currency] in Europe".

 Since its inception in 2012, the Bristol pound has generated 5.79 million euros ($6.49 million) of spending.